pts/mrbe/README.md

 Build tools can run each other within a single `bmr` invocation.
 A Win32 console application can run another Win32 console application or a DOS program.
 A DOS program can run another DOS program (but not a Win32 application).

+MRBE shouldn't be used as a security barrier between the host system and the build tools.
+When running a Win32 console application under `bmr` running on a Win32 host natively, the build too can see and modify all data and all drives the host user has access to.
+On Linux and macOS a little better isolation is provided: build tools running under `mrbe` can see only the host directories hosting drive C: (read-write) and T: (read-only).

 ## Software distribution

 MRBE can be easily downloaded (on any Windows, Linux or macOS system with architecture i386 or amd64) by running a few commands and waiting for the download to finish.
 The `bmr` tool is available right after download, there is no need to do any installation.
 Adding the `bmr` tool to the `PATH` for convenience is optional.
 MRBE doesn't leave any files, directories (or other artifacts) on the host system outside the directory it was downloaded to.
 So when the user has finished using MRBE, they can uninstall it by deleting the MRBE directory.
 MRBE doesn't need administrator (root, superuser) privileges to install or run.
 On macOS, Docker has to be installed first manually (and that typically needs administrator privileges).